surniaulula/wpsso/readme.txt

 = 7.7.0-dev.5 =

 (2020/05/27) Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
 Added a "Copy notifications to clipboard." link under the SSO notifications list.
+Fix to skip shortening the URL for 404 and search pages.

 = 7.6.0 =